Recently updated on November 30th, 2024 at 11:18 am

 Representation:wlw main characters, bisexual, lesbian and non-binary characters

-We follow 22 year old aspiring writer Edith ‘Eddie’ Miller .
+We follow 22-year-old aspiring writer Edith ‘Eddie’ Miller.
 Eddie and her best friend Rose have always done everything together.
-Climbing trees, throwing grapes at boys, sneaking bottles of wine, practicing kissing . . .
+Climbing trees, throwing grapes at boys, sneaking bottles of wine, practising kissing . . .

 Conclusion

-These wlw books were just the tip of the iceberg.
-Finding sapphic books is tricky but in recent years some incredible books have been released.
+These WLW books are just the beginning!
+Finding great sapphic books is tricky, but recent years have brought us some incredible reads.

 On a budget?
-Then I highly recommend checking out the Libby app.
-You can use this app to rent audiobooks from your local library for free!
-Check out Libby here.
+I recommend the Libby app.
+You can borrow audiobooks from your local library for free!
+You can check out Libby here.

 Star says